smriti1910/FIDA-APP/README.md

-A Safety Interface that can be used for any kind of emergency situation just with one click.
+A Safety Interface developed using Android Studio Code that can be used for any kind of emergency situation just with one click.

 **Features of the App:**
 ```